The Story That Trapped a King — Modern Paraphrase | fresh.bible

 (Quick context: Joab was politically savvy enough to know the king needed the victory on his resume, not the general.)

-So gathered the entire army, marched to Rabbah, and took the city.
-He took the crown from the king's head — a massive gold crown, about seventy-five pounds, set with a precious stone — and placed it on his own head.
+So David gathered the entire army, marched to , and took the city.
+He took the crown from the Ammonite king's head — a massive gold crown, about seventy-five pounds, set with a precious stone — and placed it on his own head.
 He brought out an enormous amount of plunder from the city.
-The people of Rabbah were put to forced labor with saws, iron picks, iron axes, and brick kilns.
-He did the same to all the cities.
+The people of were put to forced labor with saws, iron picks, iron axes, and brick kilns.
+He did the same to all the Ammonite cities.

-Then and the entire army returned to .
+Then David and the entire army returned to .